Where to Go Antero Reservoir

 Tactics:

-As we progress into the stillwater season, the fish have started to venture out into the lake more.
-Shore anglers may notice things getting a bit slower now, which is expected.
-Again, this is a great time to get out in the lake in some type of watercraft.
+As the season and summer progress, water temps will warm and really start to spread the fish out.
+We are seeing this currently.
+Depth of your flies is the single most important component of your fishing right now.
+Gap those flies out to find the zone faster.
+This is a great time to get out in the lake in some type of watercraft.
 Static indicator rigs are working extremely well right now with 2 or even 3 flies.

 Tips: